apalache-mc/apalache/README.md

 The documentation is built into HTML in the [./docs](./docs) directory.
-This is done automatically by our CI system when new merges are made into either the master or usntable branches.
+This is done automatically by our CI system when new merges are made into either the master or unstable branches.
 Do not edit those files by hand.

 ## Building locally